jwinder/music-notes/guitar-key-pattern.md

 | -  | - |
 | -  | D |

 The major chords are G, C, and D. The minor chords are Emin, Amin, and Bmin.
-The diminished chord if F♯dim.
+The diminished chord is F♯dim.

 The G major scale is G A B C D E F♯.